-Australian Shepherd dogs are amazing animals that were favorites of the cowboy in the Wild West.
-It’s a hard-working dog that will herd anything and makes itself useful on any farm.
-One of the stranger things about these dogs that you might notice is that many of them don’t have tails.
+Australian Shepherd dogs are hard-working dogs that will herd anything and make themselves useful on any farm.
+One of the strange things about these dogs that you might notice is that many of them don’t have tails.
 In fact, many people ask us if the Australian Shepherd even has a tail.

 The short answer is yes, Australian Shepherds have tails, but they don’t all look alike, either naturally or because of docking.
 Keep reading while we discuss what happens to them and why to help you be better informed.